only-cliches/Nano-SQL/README.md

 ```

-The code is heavily commented so that will have to stand in for full API docs for now. :)
+The code is heavily commented and typescript definitions are setup so those will have to stand in for full API docs for now. :)